 One key way to maintain your brand's voice within the localization process is through a glossary of terms.
 This is an easy way to keep important terminology consistent across your site without needing to make manual edits each time.

-A glossary centralizes this and you create the rules, such as “never translate” your brand names, providing you with the functionality to leave your site machine translated knowing you’ve created key translation rules for added translation quality.
+A glossary centralizes this and you create the rules, such as “never translate” your brand names, providing you with the functionality to leave your site AI translated knowing you’ve created key translation rules for added translation quality.

 Note, this essential feature is only available on the Webflow Enterprise plan, pricing is available on request.

 There may be instances when you don’t want every page of your Webflow website to be translated and therefore require those to be excluded from translation.
-Dedication website translation software gives you the means to exclude certain website content from translation.
+Dedication website translation tool gives you the means to exclude certain website content from translation.

 For instance, there might be a product or service you don’t want to sell in your new target market; excluding the service page from translation eliminates any user experience issues.